-- The TOEFL may be waived if a B.S. or M.S. degree has been earned in the United States - If you are in the Indianapolis area, placement into G013 or higher on the IUPUI ESL Placement Test may replace the TOEFL requirement for admission.
-Test registration is arranged by calling 317-274-4240.
-You must have submitted your application and received a University ID to be eligible to register for this test. - If you need additional English language study, you may enroll at the ELS Language Centers intensive English program at IUPUI and successfully complete Level 112.
+- The TOEFL may be waived if a B.S. or M.S. degree has been earned in the United States - If you are in the Indianapolis area, placement into G013 or higher on the IUPUI ESL Placement Test may replace the TOEFL requirement for

+If you need additional English language study, you may enroll at the ELS Language Centers intensive English program at IUPUI and successfully complete Level 112.
 We accept successful completion of ELS 112 in place of a TOEFL report.